chrismphilp/100-exercises-to-learn-rust/book/src/06_ticket_management/01_arrays.md

 let third = numbers[2];
 ```

-The index must be of type `usize`.
+The INDEX must be of type `usize`.
 Arrays are **zero-indexed**, like everything in Rust.
 You've seen this before with string slices and field indexing in
 tuples/tuple-like variants.